jpquast/protti/README.md

 -   **Decoys**: Sometimes decoys are included in reports and it is advised to filter them out before data analysis.
 -   **Contaminants**: MaxQuant includes contaminant information in their reports.
-They are useful for quality control purposes but should be filtered out for analysis.
+Contaminants are useful for quality control purposes but should be filtered out for analysis.
 -   **Non-Proteotypic Peptides**: For the analysis of LiP-MS data you should not include non-proteotypic peptides in your analysis since it is not possible to make sense of them in case they change significantly.

-On your own data you can easily achieve this with dplyrs `filter` function.
+On your own data you can easily achieve this with `dplyr`’s `filter()` function.
 Our synthetic data does not require any filtering at this step.